 - physical activity makes them worse

-Migraines can be triggered by a variety of factors specific to each person.
-These factors can be emotional, physical, environmental, dietary, or relate to medication and include:
+These factors may be emotional, physical, environmental, dietary, or relate to medication and include:

 - anxiety, stress, and depression